AndersLindman/SHA256/README.md

 var hexString = SHA256.hash('text');

-The message parameter is converted to a UTF-8 byte array.
+The message parameter for SHA256.hash() is converted to a UTF-8 byte array.

-To get the hash value for a byte array directly, use:
+To get the hash value for a byte array directly without any conversion, use:

 var hashAsByteArray = SHA256.digest(messageByteArray);